dexie/dexie-website/docs/IndexedDB-on-Safari.md

 ## Chrome and Opera on IOS

 Due to Apples restricted policies for iOS, Chrome and Opera running on iOS is actually a Safari browser in the backend pretending to be Chrome or Opera.
-Thus, it's IndexedDB is actually provided by Safari even on Chrome, Opera or Firefox.
+Thus, it's IndexedDB is actually provided by Safari even on Chrome, Opera or Firefox, see [issue #110](https://github.com/dfahlander/Dexie.js/issues/110).

 If your application must target iPhone 6 or below, it is recommended to include the indexedDB shim before requiring/including Dexie.js. iPhone 7 users will have a Safari engine of version >= 10.3.